wyharveychen/TransferNeuralTrees/README.md

 You can download the data we use in the following link: https://dl.dropboxusercontent.com/u/101025701/datasets.zip

-Extract it, and you can run Demo.m to run the experiment.
+Unzip it and put the folder /dataset under same directory of our code, and you can run Demo.m for the experiment.